Charles Coles: Film and television appearances

-Coles has appeared in the films The Cotton Club (1984) and Dirty Dancing (1987), as well as the documentary “Great Feats of Feet” (1977).
+Coles has appeared in the films The Cotton Club (1984) and Dirty Dancing (1987), as well as the documentary "Great Feats of Feet" (1977).
 Some of his television performances include The Tap Dance Kid, Mr. Griffin and Me, Conversations in Dance, Charleston, Archives of a Master, and Dance in America's Tap Dance in America for PBS.
 The 1963 Camera Three television program showcased Coles and Atkins' Soft Shoe and Over the Top with Bebop, which was narrated by jazz historian Marshall Stearns.

 Personal life

 In 1944, Coles married Marion Evelyn Edwards, a dancer in the Number One chorus at the Apollo Theater, and together, Coles and his wife had two children.

-On November 12, 1992, Charles "Honi" Coles passed away from cancer in Queens County, New York, aged 81.
+On November 12, 1992, Charles "Honi" Coles died from cancer in Queens County, New York, aged 81.
 On November 6, 2009, his wife Marion Coles died in Queens County, New York, at the age of 94.